faceleg/Anki-xiehanzi-offline-utility-deck/README.md

 # Anki xiehanzi Offline Utility Deck

-This repository aims to semi-automate the creation of an Anki deck that includes all the necessary data files for xiehanzi to function fully offline.
-The utility is designed to enhance the use of xiehanzi, a tool for learning Chinese characters interactively within Anki.
+This repository is for generating the necessary data for the xiehanzi offline utility deck.
+If you prefer to download a pre-generated deck with all data included, please download the "Anki-xiehanzi-offline-utility-deck.apkg" from this repository.

 ## Overview